 - Butter: Melted butter is used in the dough and more butter is used in the breadcrumb topping.

 - Sugar: These dumplings have a very small amount of sugar in the batter but then more sugar is added to the topping which works so well with the apricots.

 - Apricots: For best results, use ripe apricots.
 These will make it easier to pit them as well as give the marillenknödel better flavor.

 - Bread Crumbs: The breadcrumbs are toasted in a pan with butter and then mixed with cinnamon sugar for the topping.
 Be careful – you’ll probably want to eat it all but make sure to save it for the dumplings.

-- Cinnamon: Cinnamon sugar is used in this recipe for the filling of the apricots as well as mixed into the breadcrumb topping.
+- Cinnamon Sugar: Cinnamon sugar is used in this recipe for the filling of the apricots.

 - Vanilla Extract: Vanilla adds a little bit of extra flavor to the dough.